Quickly and easily download the photosynthetic pathway of every plant species recorded across TERN’s entire national plot network.

 A new list for Australia

 This photosynthesis pathway dataset was created by first listing every unique species recorded during field surveys conducted by TERN’s Ecosystem Surveillance platform.
-This list was then compared to over 30 peer-reviewed resources investigating the photosynthetic pathway of plants in order to assign each species to their correct pathway.
+This list was then compared to over 30 peer-reviewed resources investigating the photosynthetic pathway of plants, to assign each species to their correct pathway.
 However, trying to determine the pathway of every species found at TERN plots turned out to be more complex than originally anticipated.

 “There are quite a few international databases and publications that list the photosynthetic pathway of plant species, but we soon learned that many Australian species often get left out.